Peter-Schorn/SpotifyAPIExampleApp/README.md

 Requires Xcode 12 and iOS 14.

-**The following was written for the main branch**; differences between it and the other branches may not be reflected here.

 ## Setup

 To compile and run this application, go to https://developer.spotify.com/dashboard/login and create an app.
 Take note of the client id and client secret.
 Then click on "edit settings" and add the following redirect URI: